profsmith89/ctps/_sources/chap07.md

 n * n == 0.01
 ```

 When you run this code block, it should surprise you that the value you know to be n-squared for `n = 0.1` is not the result of the multiplication of that number with itself.
-How can our fancy computers get the wrong answer to this simple arithmetic problem?!?
+How can our computers get the wrong answer to this simple arithmetic problem?
 Well, let's find out by writing a script to understand how the FP standard represents real numbers like `0.1`.

 ## The range of a FP number